majestyz3/TS-Agility/docs/class1/lab4/module4.rst

    +---------------+------------------------------------+

 #.
-Once you are logged in, navigate to 'Local Traffic' -> 'Virtual Servers' -> 'Virtual Servers List'.
+Once you are logged in, navigate to 'Local Traffic' -> 'Virtual Servers' -> 'Virtual Server List'.

     .. image:: ./vslist.jpg